Updated on Aug 26, 2025 03:18 IST

 A:

-No, Radiology and MBBS are distinct paths within the medical field, and they differ significantly in terms of educational requirements, scope of practice, and focus.
+No, Radiology and MBBS are different but are from the medical field only, and they also differ on the basis of educational requirements, scope of practice and focus.

-MBBS is an undergraduate degree that encompasses various aspects of medicine and surgery.
+MBBS is a UG degree that includes various topics of medicine and surgery.
 It's a comprehensive programme that covers a wide range of medical subjects, including anatomy, physiology, pharmacology, pathology, and clinical rotations in different specialities.

 Radiology, on the other hand, is a medical speciality that involves the use of medical imaging technologies to diagnose and treat diseases within the body.
 This specialised training involves a residency programme focused specifically on radiology, where individuals learn about various imaging techniques, interpretation of imaging studies (like X-rays, CT scans, MRIs, etc.), and their application in diagnosing and treating medical conditions.